-For many years, apple cider vinegar has had a reputation of being able to help people lose weight.
+For many years, apple cider vinegar (ACV) has had a weight loss reputation.
 But does it?
-In spite of decades of people clamoring it really worked, there was no evidence either way – until now.
-Some research is saying yes, it really does work.
-In this review, I'll show you what the research on apple cider vinegar really says and in the process give some vindication those who said it worked -including my own mom.
+In spite of decades of people clamoring it really worked, there was no evidence – until now.
+Some research is saying yes, ACV really helps you lose weight.
+In this apple cider vinegar review, I'll show you what research on ACV really says and in the process give vindication those who said it worked -including my own mom.
+This review will also compare ACV pills to liquid vinegar.
+Ill also show you possible ACV side effects too.
 Let's see what we can discover.

 Apple Cider Vinegar (ACV), also known as cider vinegar is made by adding yeast and bacteria to apple juice.
 The yeast and bacteria turn the sugar in apple juice into vinegar through fermentation.
 The sour taste comes from the the acetic acid in the vinegar.
-Acetic acid is at the heart of vinegar weight loss benefits.
+Acetic acid key to understanding vinegar weight loss and health benefits.

 Apple Cider Vinegar Research

-In 2009 researchers in Japan recruited 155 overweight women and men to take part in a 12 week study to test the weight loss effects of 2 different amounts of apple cider vinegar.
-The people consumed 16 oz of a beverage which contained either:
+In 2009, researchers in Japan recruited 155 overweight women and men to take part in a 12 week study to test the weight loss effects of 2 different amounts of apple cider vinegar.
+The people consumed 16 oz of either:

 - 0.5 ounce apple cider vinegar (750 mg acetic acid)